K Ingleside Rapid Project

 - Reduce travel times and increase reliability.
 Average speeds on the K Ingleside are as slow as 5 m.p.h. in the project area.
 This project aims to improve travel time by 10-20%.

 - Enhance traffic safety.
-Ocean Avenue is one of the city’s most dangerous streets.
 Portions of Ocean Avenue within the project area are part of the High Injury Network, which is the 12% of city streets where 68% of all severe and fatal traffic collisions occur.

 The project is part of the Muni Forward program, which delivers transit priority and reliability improvements across the Muni system, particularly where ridership is the highest and in the most transit-dependent neighborhoods.